Sequences

 Step Start Condition

-When a sequence contains multiple steps, you configure the Auto-Start Next Step When in Error condition between the steps.
-The step start condition determines if the next step automatically starts when a job in the previous step encounters an error:
+When a sequence contains multiple steps, you can configure the Auto-start When Previous Step in Error condition.
+The step start condition determines if the step automatically starts when a job in the previous step encounters an error:

-- When the Auto-Start Next Step When in Error condition is enabled, the sequence remains active and automatically starts the next step when a job in the previous step encounters an error.
+- When the Auto-start When Previous Step in Error condition is enabled, the sequence remains active and automatically starts the step when a job in the previous step encounters an error.

-- When the Auto-Start Next Step When in Error condition is disabled, the sequence transitions to an Error status and stops running the remaining steps when a job in the previous step encounters an error.
+- When the Auto-start When Previous Step in Error condition is disabled, the sequence transitions to an Error status and stops running the remaining steps when a job in the previous step encounters an error.

 Step Finish Condition